Chakilamchandana/book-bucket/README.md

 4. author: The name of the book's author.
 5. summary: A brief overview providing insights into the content and theme of the book.

+To run the project locally (update the serverURL in App.js under frontend/src to "http://localhost:5001" ) and run below commands

-TO run the project:
+1. npx nodemon - to run the server
-npx nodemon - to run the server npm start - to run the client
+2. npm start - to run the client

 To view the live project click here - https://book-bucket.netlify.app/